aWIPS Profiles

 Note

-If you are migrating from a Catalyst Center release earlier than Release 2.3.2.0, configure the network settings with aWIPS or aWIPS Forensic Capture settings so that the configurations are updated in wireless controllers.
+If you are migrating from a Catalyst Center release earlier than Release 2.3.2.0, configure the network settings with aWIPS or aWIPS Forensic Capture settings.
+This ensures that configurations are updated in the wireless controllers.

-The aWIPS or aWIPS Forensic Capture settings belong to the AP join profiles on the devices.
-When a Cisco Catalyst 9800 Series Wireless Controller device is provisioned, all the AP join profiles associated with the device are fetched, and the following actions take place:
+AP join profiles on devices use the aWIPS or aWIPS Forensic Capture settings.
+When a Cisco Catalyst 9800 Series Wireless Controller device is provisioned, all AP join profiles associated with the device are fetched, and these actions take place:

-• The default AP join profile inherit the aWIPS or aWIPS Forensic Capture settings from the site to which the device is assigned.
+• Default AP join profiles inherit the aWIPS or aWIPS Forensic Capture settings from the site assigned to the device.

-• The custom profiles which are created using Catalyst Center as part of row AP provisioning, inherit the aWIPS or aWIPS Forensic settings from the Country site level for which the corresponding row AP profile is created.
+• Custom profiles, which are created using Catalyst Center as part of row AP provisioning, inherit the aWIPS or aWIPS Forensic settings from the Country site level for which the corresponding row AP profile is created.

-• The custom profiles created using Catalyst Center as part of mesh AP provisioning, inherit the settings from the floor site level for which the corresponding Mesh AP profile is created.
+• Custom profiles created using Catalyst Center as part of mesh AP provisioning inherit the settings from the floor site level for the corresponding row AP profile.

-• The custom AP join profiles created outside Catalyst Center do not inherit the settings.
+• Custom AP join profiles created outside Catalyst Center do not inherit the settings.